IELTS GENERAL TRAINING READING

 PTIM is a partially government-run training institute for skilled migrants.
 We focus on three key development areas for migrant professionals in the UK:

-professionals used to UK corporate culture
+A. Getting professionals used to UK corporate culture

 Corporate cultures vary from country to country and sometimes, professionals migrating to the UK can find it challenging to adjust to the new culture.
 The challenges migrants face are usually related to employee-employer relationships, employee rights and responsibilities and professional relationships with colleagues.
 PTIM will assist migrant professionals to understand corporate culture in the UK prior to starting their professional life.